davidB/yascaladt-doc/Readme.markdown

 * use java preference (color)
 * integration with maven (m2eclipse) (markers should work with EPFL Scala PLugin)
   * maven-scala-plugin generate feedback to output (with reset indicator)
-  * understand maven-scala-plugin and add/remove marker in code
+  * read maven-scala-plugin output to add/remove marker in code
   * add hyperlink/jumper in eclipse console to jump to error/warning

-version 0.2.0 :
+version 0.2.x :

 * toggle-comment region
 * completion by templates (like for yasnippet in emacs)